OSHA’s First Step Towards A Federal Heat Standard

 Safety First written on the road

-Additional monitoring is done through the decisions of employers.
+Additional monitoring is conducted through employers' decisions.

 An important question to ask is whether owning or renting a cooling solution is better.